-Rental housing proposals must provide a minimum of one-third of units to low-income households (ranging from less than 30% to 50% of Area Median Income ("AMI")) as defined by the U.S. Department of Housing and Urban Development), with the maximum AMI for these units not to exceed 50% of AMI.

-- A minimum of 10% of the overall units (i.e., one third of the required low income units) must be homeless set-aside units at 30% or less of AMI. - The middle income units should also include a range of affordability options with the maximum AMI not to exceed 80% AMI. - Up to but not more than one-third of units may be market rate.
+- One-third of units must be low-income units (ranging from less than 30% to 50% of Area Median Income ("AMI")) as defined by the U.S. Department of Housing and Urban Development), with the maximum AMI for these units not to exceed 50% of AMI. - A minimum of 10% of the overall units must be homeless set-aside units at 30% or less of AMI.
+These units should be included in the one-third of overall units that are low income. - The middle income units should also include a range of affordability options with the maximum AMI not to exceed 80% AMI. - Up to but not more than one-third of units may be market rate.
 Additionally, proposals must describe measures they will take to avoid displacement of existing residents of the Roxbury neighborhood.

-Where homeownership units are included, a minimum of two-thirds of the homeownership units must be targeted to households with a range of incomes, from 60% to 100% of AMI, with the maximum AMI not to exceed 80% of AMI.
+Where homeownership units are proposed, a minimum of two-thirds of the homeownership units must be targeted to households with a range of incomes, from 60% to 100% of AMI, with the average AMI not to exceed 80% of AMI.
 The remaining one-third of units may be market rate.